-- By borrowing money, private equity firms have potential to gain a greater rate of return on their investment.
+- By borrowing money, private equity firms have the potential to gain a greater rate of return on their investment.

 Problems of Leveraged Buyouts

 - The private equity firm involved could easily go bankrupt if the debt interest payments exceed the profit of a firm.
-For example, a recession may knock profitability or higher interest rates could unexpectedly increase cost of borrowing money.
+For example, a recession may knock profitability or higher interest rates could unexpectedly increase the cost of borrowing money.

-- It is unfair a private equity firm can use assets of target firm to borrow money.
+- It is unfair a private equity firm can use assets of the target firm to borrow money.

 - Assessments of how profitable the target firm is (or how much scope for increasing profit) could easily be over-estimated.